 What We Offer

 The youth ministry of Ardmore Baptist Church seeks to honor God in all we do.
-The Youth Division is actually made up of three departments:
+The Youth Division is actually made up of two departments:

 - Middle School Youth (grades 7-8)